MWatty/Peaches-n-Green/README.md

 * About Me - provides a snippet of informaiton about me and why "Peaches & Green" came to life.

 * Subscribe - allows users to subscribe to a weekly newsletter with additional recipes and also unlocks recipes on the website.
-This has the add on impact of allowing further interactivty with users and increasing the level of returning customers.
+This has the added impact of allowing further interactivty with users and increasing the level of returning customers.

 * Recipe Cards - as per the user stories, simple navigation, and users quickly being able to find what they are looking for are very important factors.
 The use of the